 Honestly, the first week was tough.
 Changing old habits are difficult.
 But thanks to sticking with the program I never felt deprived of any food group.
-Best part would be I never feel like I over ate, which was fantastic!
+The best part would be I never feel like I overate, which was fantastic!
 I absolutely fell in love the 21-Day Fix Container Guide and recipe book.
 It has changed the way I look and feel.
-I have lost 20 pounds and continue to maintain six months later.
+I have lost 20 pounds and continued to maintain six months later.
 The best part about it?
 It’s not a crash diet.
 You just have to follow the plan you’ll see results.
 Better yet, if you like your results and if you continue the plan, you will never get back to chasing results.

 Some of my portion-controlled go-to meal prep: